microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

 Change Tracking in Azure Automation keeps track of the changes in virtual machines hosted in Azure, on-premises, and other cloud environments to help you pinpoint operational and environmental issues with software managed by the Distribution Package Manager.

-In Jumpstart ArcBox all of the Azure Arc enabled servers are onboarded on Change Tracking and Inventory.
+In Jumpstart ArcBox all of the Azure Arc-enabled servers are onboarded on Change Tracking and Inventory.
 The "Change Tracking" tab of the Jumpstart Workbook shows insights from Azure Automation.
-To use this report you need to provide the ArcBox's subscription and Log Analytics worskspace in the parameters section along with a time range.
+To use this report you need to provide the ArcBox's subscription and Log Analytics workspace in the parameters section along with a time range.

    ![Change Tracking Parameters](./changetracking_parameters.png)